 The World of Work Project View

 Goals and objectives are very helpful when they are set well.
-However, in many instances they are not well thought through.
+However, in many instances they are not well thought through leading to goal setting mistakes.
 Many leaders and organizations don’t put sufficient effort into their goal setting process, which means that tracking and reporting against their goals is a burden that adds little to no value.
 At an individual level this can result in resentment against the performance management process that organization’s implement.

 We have a different and perhaps more complex set of issues in relation to the use of goals that, perhaps unintentionally, drive unethical behaviors.
-We know that sometimes employees go too far in their efforts to achieve their goals, but we also fully believe that leadership is responsible for the cultures, structures and goals that encourage these sometimes unethical behaviors.
+Sometimes employees go too far in their efforts to achieve their goals, but we also fully believe that leadership is responsible for the cultures, structures and goals that encourage these sometimes unethical behaviors.
 We would say that leadership are often complicit in creating the cultures and goals that enable this negative behavior, though they may protest otherwise.

 This post is based in part on our own experiences and in part on work by Lisa D. Ordóñez et al and published in the article: “Goals Gone Wild: The Systematic Side Effects of Overprescribing Goal Setting”.